Should You Buy AMD Stock Before May 6?

 *Stock Advisor returns as of April 28, 2025

-Neil Rozenbaum has positions in Advanced Micro Devices.
+Parkev Tatevosian, CFA has no position in any of the stocks mentioned.
 The Motley Fool has positions in and recommends Advanced Micro Devices.
 The Motley Fool has a disclosure policy.
-Neil is an affiliate of The Motley Fool and may be compensated for promoting its services.
+Parkev Tatevosian is an affiliate of The Motley Fool and may be compensated for promoting its services.
 If you choose to subscribe through his link, he will earn some extra money that supports his channel.
 His opinions remain his own and are unaffected by The Motley Fool.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.